francescoaristei/nsds/akka/README.md

 ### Publisher

-This actor sends PublishMsg to the Broker
+This actor sends PublishMsg to the Broker.

 ### Subscriber